butchhoward/AoC2021/make_notes.md

-Something to start with
+Converted to CMake this year

 Assumes a folder structure of:

 ```
 base
     src
-    src_test
+    tests
     include
 ```